 As in the case of Life Mapping, two other activities propel forward the Social Mapping process: (1) readings are suggested that will help flesh out our knowledge of the various subjects involved; and (2) there will be give-and-take discussions within the classrooms, in small groups in the community, and/or on the Internet that will help us clarify our point of view, individually and collectively.

 Beyond what we can learn from the social mapping process, we are encouraged to explore the various great issues through scholarly books, academic journal articles, and credible Internet sites.
 We are also encouraged to share our thoughts and feelings about Social Mapping with family and friends.

 As we go through the process of assembling our Social Map, we become much more aware of the scope and persistence of humankind’s highly problematic existence.
 We wonder why this condition should prevail even though we have access to vast libraries of knowledge, brilliant scholars, empowering technologies, and other significant resources.
 This observation prompts a challenging question.
 That is, if we lack a coherent, moral, and universal vision of how humankind can move forward together meaningfully, joyfully, and peacefully, do we have the capacity to develop one?
-I believe the answer is yes, if we connect the insights of the Life Mapping and Social Mapping processes with the extraordinary process of MetaVisioning.
-I will explain how in the next segment.
+I believe the answer is yes, if we connect the insights of Life Mapping, Social Mapping, and the extraordinary process of MetaVisioning.